Maui Activities & Restaurants

 At the end of the bypass Moku Roots is on your right, a vegetarian restaurant.

-In Kaanapali, the Hula Grill is fun, right on the beach and you can sit with feet in the sand, usually always live music around sunset.
+In Kaanapali, Leilani’s on the Beach, next to the beach, usually always live music around sunset.

 Also for some filipino/local food Joey’s Kitchen.